cwdeee/trust-network-guidelines/docs/procedure.md

 The performance of the systems/platforms should be checked regarding the timing of the stimulus presentation and the latency of the key press.
 Information on this can be found [here](https://doi.org/10.7717/peerj.9414) and [here](https://doi.org/10.3758/s13428-020-01501-5).

 ## Participants
-The number of participants should be determined by a power calculation based on the size of the effect of interest (e.g., see Stevens & Brysbaert, 2018, doi: 10.5334/joc.10.).
+The number of participants should be determined by a power calculation based on the size of the effect of interest (e.g., see [Brysbaert & Stevens, 2018](https://doi.org/10.5334/joc.10)).

 There are no fixed rules about inclusion criteria.
 If the aim is to minimise inter-individual differences and examine differences on the word (or pseudoword) level, criteria can maximise similarity between participants (e.g., age, level of education).
 Possible recruitment strategies could be a convenience sample (e.g., undergraduate students), online platforms, or snowball sampling.